 The injectable form of Naltrexone®, marketed under the name Vivitrol®, is listed among the FDA-approved medications.
 Vivitrol® is a form of naltrexone that is employed to address opioid use disorder (OUD) as well as alcohol use disorder (AUD).
 Being an opioid antagonist, Vivitrol® obstructs alcohol and opioid agents that can increase the desire for alcohol or opioids.
 Though Naltrexone® is available in oral form as well, when it comes to Vivitrol®, is a long-acting injection that is administered intramuscularly and helps individuals with Vivitrol withdrawal symptoms and minimizes the recurring urge to consume alcohol.

 Prescribed Dosage for Vivitrol

 The recommended Vivitrol dose for alcoholism, administered intramuscularly, is 380 mg once every four weeks.
-The dosage of Vivitrol will be injected by your doctor or other medical experts into the hip muscle.
+Your doctor or other medical experts will inject the dosage of Vivitrol into the hip muscle.

 Follow the following instructions to keep yourself safe:

 - Remember that Vivitrol for alcoholism is only handled by a healthcare professional.

 - The above-mentioned information shows the average often used or recommended by medical experts.